-- \blacktriangleright Set the datum in the tool axis such that for the machine tool table Z=0. - KAL.
+Set the datum in the tool axis such that for the machine tool table Z=0.

-▶ To select the calibration function for the touch probe length, press the TOUCH PROBE and CAL L soft keys.
-The TNC then displays a menu window with four input fields.

-- Select the tool axis via soft key. - ▶ Datum: Enter the height of the ring gauge. - ▶ The menu items Effective ball radius and Effective length do not require input. - Move the touch probe to a position just above the ring gauge. - ► To change the displayed traverse direction (if necessary), press an arrow key. - ▶ To probe the upper surface, press the NC START button
+- ▶ To select the calibration function for the touch probe length, press the TOUCH PROBE and CAL L soft keys.
+The TNC then displays a menu window with four input fields. - ▶ Select the tool axis via soft key. - ▶ Datum: Enter the height of the ring gauge. - The menu items Effective ball radius and Effective length do not require input. - ▶ Move the touch probe to a position just above the ring gauge. - ▶ To change the displayed traverse direction (if necessary), press an arrow key. - ▶ To probe the upper surface of the ring gauge, press the machine START button.